luis-godinez/OpenSauna/README.md

 - **Lighting Control:** Manage sauna or steam room lighting through HomeKit, providing convenience and control.
 - **Fan Control:** Integrate fan control to enhance ventilation and maintain desired environmental conditions.
 - **Door Sensors:** Monitor door status (open/closed) for sauna and steam rooms with configurable logic for different sensor types.
+- **Safety Mechanisms:** Automatically turn off all relays if the PCB or any component exceeds safety limits, with visual warnings through flashing lights.

 ## Optional Features

 - **Auxiliary Sensors:** Add additional temperature sensors for more precise control or monitoring.
-Sensors can be associated with the sauna or steam room or used for monitoring without impacting control logic.
+Sensors can be associated with the sauna, steam room, or controller, or simply used for monitoring ambient temperature without impacting control logic.
 - **Customizable Temperature Units:** Users can select between Celsius and Fahrenheit for temperature display, ensuring compatibility with regional preferences.
 - **Configurable GPIO Pins:** Users can customize the GPIO pins used for controlling various components, offering flexibility for different hardware setups.
 - **Inverse Door Logic:** Supports inverse logic for door sensors to accommodate various installation configurations.